Kentucky Educational Television: The O. Leonard Press years (1968–1992)

 During the 1970s, KET also matured in the area of programming and structure.
 Friends of KET, a non-profit volunteer organization supporting KET's fundraising, was incorporated in 1971.
 Three years later, Comment on Kentucky, one of KET's flagship public affairs shows, debuted.
-KET began broadcasting seven days a week in 1975 with the debut of a Saturday schedule, and in 1978, KET initiated nightly coverage during the sessions of the Kentucky General Assembly.
+In March 1975, KET broadcast the network's first telethon, dubbed Festival '75, a 10-day-long programming schedule that temporarily converted the network to an alternative channel to commercial outlets; this was done in hopes of expanding regular programming to a seven-day basis.
+Three months later, KET began broadcasting seven days a week with the debut of a Saturday schedule.
+In 1978, KET initiated nightly coverage during the sessions of the Kentucky General Assembly.
 In expanding its public affairs remit, KET had to deal with political controversy, notably around its legislative coverage.

 These increased public affairs and other programs did not detract from KET's educational mission.
 By 1977, 75 percent of Kentucky schools used KET programming, primarily in elementary classes, including 99.3 percent of the state's special needs students.
 The network produced a GED adult education series sold to stations in 25 states and the Department of Defense.
 The nationally regarded GED program in several iterations has continued to be a part of KET.
 In 1989, country musician Waylon Jennings earned his GED by watching tapes of the KET programs on his tour bus.

 The early 1980s were a time of budget cuts for many public broadcasters, including KET.
 The network was in part insulated by a timing quirk: federal construction credits from the new facilities in Paducah and Owensboro accrued to KET in 1980 and 1981 and offset most of the state's budget cuts.
 Despite this environment, Press continued to push for ambitious expansion.
 KET etc. began broadcasting on Lexington's new cable system in 1981 with adult education programs as well as replays of KET programming.
 In order to make the service more widely available in Lexington and statewide on translators, KET applied for the then-open commercial channel 62 in the area, but after three commercial groups also sought the channel, KET withdrew its proposal in June 1982.
 Despite budget cuts, Press was reluctant to cede to commercializing inroads.
-KET did not air regular pledge drives until 1981, and underwriting announcements were modest and did not use company logos.
+KET did not air regular annual pledge drives until 1981, and underwriting announcements were modest and did not use company logos.